 - 1. Click Save at the bottom of the wizard. - 2.
 If the Dependent Configurations window appears, review recommendations and accept or reject the recommendations. - 3.
 Navigate to the each service, starting with the first one listed under Ambari Services, and restart any services as required. - 4.
-Select Services > Hive > Summary and verify that HiveServer Interactive is set up and started.
+Select Services > Hive > Summary and verify that the single or multiple HiveServer Interactive instances you set up started.